 Overhaul of the current Veterinary Surgeons Act 1966 has been a long time coming.
-Many organisations, including BVNA, have been calling for brand new legislation to replace the existing Act, which at nearly 60 years old is significantly outdated.
+Many organisations, including BVNA, have been calling for brand new legislation to replace the existing Act, which at 60 years old is significantly outdated.

 Reform of the Veterinary Surgeons Act – What does it mean, and why does it matter?